 Learning analytics: student characteristics as predictors of study success

-In the previous blogs, we explained what learning analytics is.
-We also used a dashboard to show how scale in higher vocational education affects study success and what interventions are possible based on this information.
+Learning analytics examines how student characteristics can predict study success.
+A dashboard was used to show how scale in higher vocational education affects study success and what interventions are possible based on this information.
 However, scale of an educational institution is not the only variable that affects study success.
 After all, students differ from one another.
 Are there certain types, or profiles, of students who do better than others?
-In this third and final blog of this series, we will look for an answer to this question, again using the dashboard.
+An answer to this question is explored here, again using the dashboard.

 Prior education of student has major impact on study success